CPTPP importers and exporters frequently asked questions

 Q1: When does CPTPP enter into force?

-CPTPP will enter into force on 30th December 2018 for Australia, Canada, Japan, Mexico, New Zealand, and Singapore.
-For Vietnam, the latest country to ratify the CPTPP, it will enter into force on 14 January 2019.
-For the remaining countries, the CPTPP will enter into force 60 days after those countries complete their domestic ratification procedures.
+CPTPP entered into force on 30th December 2018 for Australia, Canada, Japan, Mexico, New Zealand, and Singapore.
+For Vietnam, it entered into force on 14 January 2019; and for Peru, it entered into force on 19 September 2021.
+For the remaining countries (Brunei Darussalam, Chile and Malaysia), the CPTPP will enter into force 60 days after the completion of their domestic ratification procedures.

 Q2: When will initial tariff cuts take place?

-On entry into force of the CPTPP, Australian exporters of CPTPP originating goods will benefit from initial tariff cuts to Canada, Japan, Mexico, New Zealand and Singapore (according to their respective Tariff Elimination Schedules).
-Additionally a second tariff cut will be made just two days later on 1 January 2019 for Australian exports to Canada, Mexico, New Zealand and Singapore (Japan's second tariff cut will take effect on 1 April 2019).
-For Vietnam, Australian exporters will benefit from tariff cuts from 14 January 2019.
-Tariff cuts for Brunei, Chile, Malaysia, and Peru will take effect 60 days after those countries complete domestic ratification procedures.
+On entry into force of the CPTPP, Australian exporters of CPTPP originating goods benefitted from initial tariff cuts to Canada, Japan, Mexico, New Zealand and Singapore (according to their respective Tariff Elimination Schedules).
+Additionally a second tariff cut was made just two days later on 1 January 2019 for Australian exports to Canada, Mexico, New Zealand and Singapore (Japan's second tariff cut took effect on 1 April 2019).
+For Vietnam, Australian exporters benefitted from tariff cuts from 14 January 2019; and for Peru, from 19 September 2021.
+Tariff cuts for Brunei Darussalam, Chile and Malaysia will take effect 60 days after those countries complete domestic ratification procedures.

 Q4: What happens if the tariff for my good is better under another FTA agreement?
 Do I have to use the CPTPP?

 There may be circumstances where your good has better tariff treatment under another FTA which Australia has with a CPTPP Party.
-For example, Australia has the following existing preferential trade agreements with Japan, Chile, Brunei, Singapore, Malaysia, Vietnam and New Zealand (all CPTPP Parties), as well as ASEAN:
+For example, Australia has the following existing preferential trade agreements with Japan, Chile, Brunei, Singapore, Malaysia, Vietnam, Peru and New Zealand (all CPTPP Parties), as well as ASEAN:

 - Japan-Australia Economic Partnership Agreement